cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 CVAT project (hereinafter - project) is a top-level container that helps you to keep CVAT tasks of the same type better organized.
 Project usually corresponds to a dataset.

-Create a Project and specify settings like issue tracker, source storage, target storage, bug tracker, segment size, image quality, and others.
+Use this page to create a Project with specified settings like issue tracker, source storage, target storage, bug tracker, segment size, image quality, and others.
 Settings of the project will further propagate to the task(s) assosiated with it and assigned to annotet subset or a full data set.

 To open the Project page: